-Is Film Producer Randall Emmett ‘Vanderpump Rules’ Lala Kent’s Sugar Daddy?
+Is Randall Emmett Lala Kent's Sugar Daddy?

 A post shared by Russell Stuart (@russellstuart) on

-So, while there is no 100% proof that the former Vanderpump Rules plus one is not canoodling with married producer Randall Emmett, there are some mounting hints that this is the best name at the moment to consider.
+So, while there is no 100 percent proof that the former Vanderpump Rules plus one is not canoodling with married producer Randall Emmett, there are some mounting hints that this is the best name at the moment to consider.
 Two cast members of Vanderpump Rules have taken to social media to use the name Randall, suggesting that someone with the name Randall has at least had his people reach out to them, asking them to keep the relationship or agreement on the down low.

 RELATED REPORTS BY INQUISITR